 - Ducks that are overfed, can lead to an artificially large duck population that is too large for the lake to naturally support.
 Large duck populations can create dangerous amounts of waste that is harmful to the fish and turtles.

 - Corn may seem okay for ducks, but fish cannot digest it and die.
 Seeds cause severe cramping pains in ducks.
-Bedford has had 1 example of staff finding a turtle in distress and unable to submerge.
-Staff took the turtle to a veterinarian who determined the turtle has consumed an excessive amount of dog food and corn - leading to the turtle's distress.
+Bedford has had an example of a turtle in distress and unable to submerge.
+The turtle was taken to a veterinarian and it was determined the turtle consumed an excessive amount of dog food and corn.
+Which lead to the turtle's distress.